Q: When will the season be played?

 Q: Where will my child play?

-Games are played at Shorty Howell Park and other neighboring parks.
+Games are played at Shorty Howell Park and other neighboring parks (example: Pickneyville Park, Peachtree Ridge Park, Collin Hills Park and etc).

 Q: How much does it cost to play?

-Late fee of $25.00 will be applied after August 1, 2013.
+Late fee of $25.00 will be applied after registration deadline.
 DYBSA offer sibling discount of $20 per child after first child.
 Player who lives outside of Gwinnett County will be charged $90 non-refundable fee per players as outlined by Gwinnett County Parks and Recreation guidelines.

 Q: What league will my child play in?